Road Trip from Cairns to Sydney

 For a more rugged, inland adventure, you might prefer to take our Inland Route, which comes in at 2,510 kilometres and can be completed in 28 hours.

-Neither of these road trip routes can be completed quickly: this is more of a scenic and outdoor adventure trip which needs at least six days dedicated to it.
+Neither of these road trip routes can be completed quickly: this is more of a scenic and outdoor adventure trip that needs at least six days dedicated to it.
 As a guide, we'd suggest spending seven on the trip, but you could easily spend more and discover more of the region.

 Best road trip route from Cairns to Sydney